glasnt/talks/2019_10_PyGotham.podium/slides.md

 django is a database agnostic web framework

 but django provides support for a number of datatypes that only work in postgressql.

+The ability for other databases to have as much bredth in functionality is limited only by community contribution

+at the time of recording, postgres has the most contribution

+If you want your preferred database to have more support, help support it by writing the functionality :)

 ---
 class: title
 # to deploy .prokyon[django]:
 ## .so[run django<br>connect to a database]<br>serve static files

+???

+and now to the last section in our deployment trifecta
 ---

 class: title